ebi-gene-expression-group/selectBCM/README.md

 If user want to download data from Expression Atlas, they can skip this part and go directly to "Downloading data from Expression Atlas".

 ## Downloading data from Expression Atlas
-If you want to use data from Expression Atlas that can be downloaded in `.Rdata` format, you can use the function `download_experiments_from_ExpressionAtlas` in this way :
+In case of data downloading from Expression Atlas, user can use the function `download_experiments_from_ExpressionAtlas` in this way :

 ```r
 experiments <- download_experiments_from_ExpressionAtlas('E-MTAB-8549','E-MTAB-5060')